Filter by Suburb

 11 places to get creative on the Gold Coast

+Calling all artsy folk and creative dabblers!
 If you’re keen to try your hand at life drawing, weave a little macramé magic or maybe learn a thing or two about the art of photography, you’re in luck.
-We’ve compiled a list of places on the Coast where you can try your hand at something creative.
-You might discover your inner Picasso or, at the very least, have a laugh-filled time giving it a go with the girls.
+We’ve compiled a list of places on the Gold Coast where you can get your art on, in any form!
+You might discover your inner Picasso or, at the very least, have a laugh-filled time giving it a go with the gang.

 The HIVE Art Gallery